linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 02 Banking retail and corporate.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: Banking: retail and corporate
+parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 05:00:00 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - banking types
+  - retail banking
+  - corporate banking
+  - deposit taking
+  - lending
+  - payments
+secondary_tags:
+  - liquidity management
+  - asset management
+  - liability management
+  - capital adequacy
+  - return on assets
+  - return on equity
+  - net interest margin
+  - project finance
+  - syndicated loans
+  - cash management
+  - payment mechanisms
+  - clearing systems
+  - interbank lending
+  - reserve requirements
+  - loan deposit ratio
 cssclasses: academia
-title: "Banking: retail and corporate"
-linter-yaml-title-alias: "Banking: retail and corporate"
 ---

 # Banking: retail and corporate

-# LEARNING OUTCOMES
+### LEARNING OUTCOMES

 By the end of this chapter the reader should be able to:

 - contrast the following types of banking: retail, corporate, commercial, investment, universal; describe the core elements of banking and the social functions they serve: deposit taking, lending and payments;
 discuss the main types of loans made by banks and the key factors that bankers consider when granting loans;
-■ outline the range of services offered by banks beyond the core banking functions, such as cash management, insurance, stock broking, providing guarantees and help with overseas trade; explain the importance of:
+- outline the range of services offered by banks beyond the core banking functions, such as cash management, insurance, stock broking, providing guarantees and help with overseas trade; explain the importance of:

 (a) good liquidity management – ensuring there are sufficient liquid assets to repay obligations falling due to avoid fear of a sudden outflow of cash;